Severe Weather in the North East 1901-2010

 Early June 1975 Unseasonal Snow

 Snow fell down to quite low levels in early June 1975.
-‘Snow stopped play’ was a common sight in local cricket matches.
-Within a few days the temperatures were sweltering in the 80’s.
+‘Snow stopped play’ was a common sight in local cricket matches at the time.
+Within a few days the temperatures were sweltering in the 80’s in a long hot summer.

 1 June 1976 Thunderstorm

 Thunderstorm lasting 2 hours in Durham.
-Flooding of houses in Ushaw Moor, New Brancepeth, East Winning, Brandon and Lanchester.
-‘Farmers count the cost after incredible floods hit county’ Worst floods in county Durham for years.
-Two council houses were flooded on Oakridge Road at Ushaw Moor and became uninhabitable.
+There was flooding of houses in Ushaw Moor, New Brancepeth, Esh Winning, Brandon and Lanchester.
+‘Farmers count the cost after incredible floods hit county’.
+Worst floods in County Durham for years.
+Two council houses were flooded on Oakridge Road at Ushaw Moor and became uninhabitable as a result.
 Farms between Brandon and Bearpark were worst affected.
 A bullock was washed away by a rising stream and seven acres of kale were lost to water streaming over the land.
-One small stream rose 10 feet and became 40 feet wide damaging a bridge.
-Other farmers suffered similar losses from topsoil washed away.
+One small stream rose 10 feet and became 40 feet wide, damaging a bridge.
+Other farmers suffered similar losses from topsoil being washed away.

 11 September 1976 Heavy rain and flooding

 This was the wettest day in Durham since records began.
-Severe flooding after the drought broke, with 121mm of rain in Sedgefield, County Durham and 140mm in other parts of Durham in a North Easterly gale.
+87.8mm of rain was recorded.
+There had also been 32.3mm the previous day.
+Severe flooding after the Summer 1976 drought broke, with 121mm of rain in Sedgefield, County Durham and 140mm in other parts of Durham in a North Easterly gale.
 Floodwaters nearly 2m deep flowed through the village of Stokesley near Middlesbrough.

 11-12 January 1978 Severe gale and snowfall